640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Repetitive motion injuries, also called repetitive stress injuries, are temporary or permanent injuries to muscles, nerves, ligaments, and tendons caused by performing the same motion over and over again.
+Repetitive motion injuries, also called repetitive stress injuries, are temporary or permanent injuries to muscles, nerves, ligaments, and tendons caused by doing the same motion over and over again.
 A common repetitive motion injury is carpal tunnel syndrome.
 This disorder occurs when the median nerve, which travels from the forearm to the hand through a "tunnel" in the wrist, is compressed by swollen, inflamed ligaments and tendons.
 It is often seen with people who use computer keyboards or work on assembly lines.

 The injury can be quite painful and can also cause numbness, clumsiness, and a loss of motion, flexibility, and strength in the area.
 It can worsen over time without treatment, and can result in a complete loss of function.

-According to the National Institute of Neurological Disorders and Stroke, the dominant hand is most commonly affected and renders the most severe pain.
+According to the National Institute of Neurological Disorders and Stroke, the dominant hand is most commonly affected and causes the most severe pain.
 Women develop carpal tunnel syndrome three times more frequently than men.
 Carpal tunnel is likely more common in people with a congenitally smaller tunnel space.
 Trauma or injury to the wrist, thyroid disease, rheumatoid arthritis, diabetes, and pregnancy can also contribute to the disorder.
 It usually occurs only in adults.

 A rehabilitation program for repetitive motion injuries is designed to meet the needs of the individual patient, depending on the type and severity of the injury.
 Active involvement of the patient and family is vital to the success of the program.